lake-wg/authz/draft-ietf-lake-authz.md

 ~~~~~~~~~~~
 {: #fig-reverse-u-init title="ELA with EDHOC reverse mesasge flow when U is initiator." artwork-align="center"}

+One use case is to perform ELA over Bluetooth Low Energy, as discussed in {{I-D.amsuess-core-coap-over-gatt}}.

 ## U is the Responder {#reverse-u-resp}

 U may implement a CoAP client, but act as a Responder, as illustrated in {{fig-reverse}}.